 - The Park Board will be asked for a name recommendation and the City Council will ultimately choose and adopt a name for the new park.

-- Please complete the on-line survey by June 1, 2023 for consideration of your park name suggestions.
+- Please complete the online survey by September 15, 2023 for consideration of your park name suggestions.

 The New Park

 When complete the new 1.65-acre neighborhood park at 4432 140th Avenue NE will feature play areas for differing ages, an “adventure” play area, a picnic shelter, benches and picnic tables.
 Both hard and soft-surface paths are incorporated into the design, which includes a loop trail surrounding a large lawn.